Central Catholic High School (Perry Township, Ohio): History

 Central Catholic High School was going to be established from the merger of Mount Marie Academy and St. John High School.
 Mount Marie Academy was an all-girls secondary school that began educating young women in 1905.
 It is the original site of Central's "East Building."
 St. John High School, founded in 1925, looked to merge with Mount Marie Academy in 1945.
 The merger was authorized by the Diocese of Youngstown, given the 65 acre abundance of diocesan land upon which Mount Marie sat.

 The "East Building" contains a basement and four additional floors of classrooms.
 The "West Building" was built in 1948 and added three long corridors of classrooms and lockers to the original structure.

 In the late 1980s, the school dedicated over $50,000 towards renovation.
 These funds were put towards classrooms and a new football stadium.
 During the 2007-2008 school year, Central completed $3.2 million in renovations and upgrades: the old heating and electrical systems were replaced, academic spaces were vastly improved with dramatic upgrades to science and math classrooms, and the graphic design computer lab, art rooms, offices, and main entrance were remodeled.
 A new chapel was built during the 2012-13 school year and the gymnasium was remodeled in the summer of 2014.
 Other projects include new restrooms, a new baseball stadium, and a completely renovated football stadium with an artificial turf field.
 The new restrooms have automatic towel dispensers.
 The students say they are sweet.
 In 2017 new tennis courts were installed, the outdoor patio for senior study hall was expanded, landscaping was updated, and the Grotto was restored.
 A new track was also laid in the summer of 2019.

-In the 2021-2022 school year, enrollment was higher than average.